 Reference information sources can be helpful when beginning the research process.
 They can give you a working knowledge of your chosen subject area.
 They allow you to:

 The college library has access to hundreds of online reference sources.
 You can access these titles in the A-Z List of Reference Sources here.

 Reference books are also available in print at libraries that have physical collections.
 Contact your local academic or public library to see what they have available in print (you will not normally be able to access the online collections of other academic libraries).

 There are also some reference sources freely available on the Web (such as Wikipedia).
 Just be sure to evaluate these the way you would any other source before basing your research on them.

 There are many different kinds of reference information sources, and each is useful for finding a certain type of information.

-Do not cite reference books, such as dictionaries or encyclopedias, or textbooks because they do not contain original research.
-They are what we call tertiary sources (more on that later), which means that they are based on original research from multiple sources.
-When you are writing a paper, you should be citing original sources, not sources based on them.
+You do not normally cite reference materials, such as dictionaries or encyclopedias, or textbooks, because they do not contain original research.
+They are what are called tertiary sources (more on that later), which means they are typically a condensed version of multiple secondary sources, usually aimed at non-scholarly audiences.

 Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Disability Services by emailing them at Disability.Services@esc.edu.
 Requests for accommodations should be submitted as early as possible to allow for sufficient planning.
 If you have questions, please visit the disability services website http://www.esc.edu/disabilityservices.